TakeruAce/academic-kickstart/content/author/admin/_index.md

   "Hacking shape perception of wielding object", "Haptic Device",
   "MLE, Bayesian inference",
-  "VR / AR of haptics",
+  "VR / AR of haptics"
-  "Human-Augumentation",
   ]

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.